microsoft/coyote/docs/get-started/install.md

 ```

 Now you can run the `coyote test` tool without having to build Coyote from source.
 Type `coyote
 --help` to see if it is working.
-The dotnet tool install can also install coyote to a `--local`
+The dotnet tool install can also install coyote to a local folder
-folder if you prefer that.
+if you prefer that.

 You can update the global `coyote` tool by running the following command: